SOC, HIPAA, DFARS

 EU Data Protection Regulations

-QuickBase is hosted in the United States and serves customers globally.
-There are several mechanisms to ensure that data transfers from the EU to the U.S. provide the legal protections required by EU Data Protection Regulations, including Privacy Shield (a replacement to Safe Harbor), EU Model Contract clauses and end user consent.
+Quickbase is hosted in the United States and serves customers globally.
+There are several mechanisms to ensure that data transfers from the EU to the U.S. provide the legal protections required by EU Data Protection Regulations, namely the EU Model Contract clauses and end user consent.
 For customers that require it, Quickbase has a Data Processing Agreement (“DPA”) which includes the EU Model Contract clauses in order to capture the requirements of GDPR and provide for a valid mechanism of data transfer between the EU and the US.

-The EU-U.S. Privacy Shield Framework was designed by the U.S. Department of Commerce and European Commission to provide companies on both sides of the Atlantic with a mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States.
+A third mechanism was via Privacy Shield certification, a framework designed by the U.S. Department of Commerce and European Commission to provide companies on both sides of the Atlantic with a mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States.
 On July 16, 2020, the European Court of Justice invalidated the Privacy Shield program as a valid transfer mechanism.
 The decision does not relieve participating organizations of their Privacy Shield obligations and the Department of Commerce will continue to administer the Privacy Shield program.
 Quickbase’s certification under the Privacy Shield program may be viewed at the Privacy Shield site.

 On May 25, 2018, a new landmark privacy law called the General Data Protection Regulation (GDPR) took effect in the European Union (EU).
 The GDPR expands the privacy rights of EU individuals and places new obligations on service providers like Quickbase which store and process EU personal data.